bitranox/lib_shopware6_api_base/README.rst

 Installation and Upgrade
 ------------------------

-- Before You start, its highly recommended to update pip and setup tools:
+- Before You start, its highly recommended to update pip:

 .. code-block::

     python -m pip --upgrade pip
-    python -m pip --upgrade setuptools

 - to install the latest release from PyPi via pip (recommended):